-The program titles and Catalog of Federal Domestic Assistance (CFDA) numbers were obtained from the federal or pass-through grantor or the 2018 Catalog of Federal Domestic Assistance.
-When no CFDA number has been assigned to a program, the Authority uses a two-digit federal agency identifier followed by U and a two-digit number.
+The program titles and Assistance Listing numbers were obtained from the federal or pass-through grantor or the 2019 Catalog of Federal Domestic Assistance.
+When no Assistance Listing number has been assigned to a program, the Authority uses a two-digit federal agency identifier followed by U and a two-digit number.